tududes/web-sophon/INTERACTION_GUIDE.md

 1. **Start from Fields**: Click a field's last result to quickly find its event
 2. **Monitor Pending**: Watch for events updating in real-time
-3. **Examine Screenshots**: Verify what the AI actually saw immediately
+3. **Download Screenshots**: Save images locally for detailed analysis
+4. **Zoom and Explore**: Hover over screenshots and move mouse to examine all areas
-4. **Check Request Data**: Confirm the correct fields were sent
+5. **Check Request Data**: Confirm the correct fields were sent
-5. **Review Response**: See exactly what the webhook returned when ready
+6. **Review Response**: JSON formatted nicely, raw text shown for errors
+7. **Cancel if Needed**: Don't wait for slow webhooks - cancel and retry
-6. **Compare Events**: Keep multiple events expanded to compare results
+8. **Compare Events**: Keep multiple events expanded to compare results
-7. **Handle Slow Webhooks**: Don't worry about timeouts - requests have 5 minutes

 ## Keyboard Shortcuts (Future Feature)
 - `Esc` - Collapse all expanded events